i5K-KINBRE-script-share/RNA-Seq-annotation-and-comparison/KSU_bioinfo_lab/RNA-SeqAlign2Ref/RNA-SeqAlign2RefMANUAL.md

        expressed genes and transcripts are assembled with Cufflinks2, 5) these assemblies are merged with Cuffmerge and differential expression is estimated with Cuffdiff2.

 For examples parameter details run "perl RNA-SeqAlign2Ref.pl -man".

+UPDATES

+#####RNA-SeqAlign2Ref.pl Version 1.2 04/17/14

+RNA-SeqAlign2Ref.pl  Version 1.2 allows the user to skip read cleaning (prinseq will only be run to generate read quality metrics without cleaning) by adding the -n parameter to their script by adding the -n parameter to their command

+#####RNA-SeqAlign2Ref.pl Version 1.1 04/16/14

+RNA-SeqAlign2Ref.pl  Version 1.1 - fixed bug in writing index shell script

 USAGE